 International Potato Center (CIP), a member of the CGIAR Consortium

-Supporting external knowledge sharing through Open Access and Open Data — strategic planning, operations, and implementation.
+Supporting internal and external knowledge sharing through Intranet development and Open Access/Open Data strategic planning, operations, and implementation.

 Supporting the CGIAR Consortium’s Open Access and Data Management Policy and implementation.